 Online or offline, our guest speakers and teachers give us a front-row seat on what’s happening in newsrooms, classrooms, business, civil society and conversations all over the world.
-Here are our guest speakers for NBTB Online this summer.
+Below is a selection of our most recent guest speakers.

 Al Drago (guest speaker/politics keynote) is a photojournalist based in Washington, D.C., where he works for The New York Times, Bloomberg News, Reuters and The Associated Press.
 He covers the White House, Congress, and national news and politics.
 During his time in the nation’s capital, Drago has covered the final months of the Obama presidency, the 2016 and 2020 election, and all facets of the Trump White House.
 He is one of a few pool photographers that follows the president everywhere he goes, whether it’s in the motorcade for a speech down the street, or traveling on Air Force One to accompany the President on a weekend trip.
 Drago has traveled all over the world covering the Trump era, from a llama farm in Argentina with Ivanka Trump to a secret trip to Iraq to greet members of the military over the 2018 winter holidays.
 Drago has garnered numerous accolades, including several first place awards from the White House News Photographers Association and others from the National Press Photographers Association and Hearst Journalism Awards; he is also a six-time National Winner of the Society of Professional Journalists Mark of Excellence Award.
 He has also lectured at Harvard University, Syracuse University and the Poynter Institute, and gave the 2019 commencement address at Elon University.